How to Generate Synthetic Data: Tools and Techniques to Create Interchangeable Datasets

 Comparing synthetic and real-world versions of the top 8 datasets on Kaggle.

-Synthetic Data Generation Tips and Best Practices
+Synthetic Data Generation Best Practices and Tips

 Increase your training data